11th Special Service Regiment

 The 11th Special Service Regiment (Abbr.
-11 SSR, Rejimen ke-11 Gerak Khas (stylised 11 Rejimen Gerak Khas — 11 RGK)), also known as Unit Lawan Keganasan or Anti-terrorism Unit in English, (Note: The 11 SSRs were not disclosed to the media in the past.
+11 SSR, Rejimen ke-11 Gerak Khas (stylised 11 Rejimen Gerak Khas — 11 RGK)), also known as Anti-terrorism Unit (Unit Lawan Keganasan), (Note: The 11 SSRs were not disclosed to the media in the past.
 Not much is known about the 11 SSR's other specialist squadrons besides the anti-terrorism unit.
 As a result, all 11 SSRs are referred to as Unit Lawan Keganasan.) is the premier unit of the Malaysian Army's special forces.
 The 11 SSR is one of the regiments under Gerak Khas, along with the 21st and 22nd Commando Regiment.
 Their headquarters are currently located at Camp Sungai Udang in Malacca.

-The 11 SSR is modelled after the organisational structure of the British 22 Special Air Service.
-The 11 SSR operators were exclusively recruited from experienced commandos within the Gerak Khas' units.
+The 11 SSR is modelled closely on the British Army's 22nd Special Air Service.
+Personnel are recruited exclusively from experienced commandos who have already served within other Gerak Khas units.

+The regiment is commanded by Colonel Mohd Khairun Nadzar Abdul Kadir, who assumed leadership from Lieutenant Colonel Muhamad Nor Ishak on 7 January 2026.

 History

 Created as a combat intelligence unit for army commandos

 The Malaysian Intelligence Corps established the 11th Special Service Regiment (abbreviated as 11 SSR) and its sister unit, the 12th Special Service Regiment (abbreviated as 12 SSR), on 1 April 1981, as combat intelligence units for army commandos.
 They served as specialists in counter-revolutionary warfare for two commando regiments operating under the Malaysian Special Service Group (now recognised as the 21st Special Service Group).

 The 11 SSR is embedded into the 21st Para Commando Regiment (now known as the 21st Commando Regiment), while the 12 SSR is embedded with the 22nd Para Commando Regiment (now known as the 22nd Commando Regiment).
 Much like the SAS during the Troubles in Northern Ireland, their mission encompassed intelligence, surveillance, target acquisition, reconnaissance, and the harassment of the adversary's leadership.